wp-plugins/digitalkomix/readme.txt

 1. This is how the overlying grid appears on the frame.
 2. Choose top-left and bottom-right corner of the balloon.
 3. This is how the balloon appears once the text is added.
+4. Shortcode Builder settings page.
+On top actual display, below preview of the comic frame and the grid.
+5. Shortcode Builder settings page.
+Image info, grid size and text setting fields.

 == Changelog ==

+= 1.3 =
+* Shortcode Builder settings page added to automatically generate shortcode to be cut and pasted in the post or page.

 = 1.2 =
 * Grid mode added: no limits to table size, balloon is positioned and sized defining the cells of it's top-left and bottom-right corner.